If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Many people don’t have to worry about squeezing a motorcycle into their garage.
 For reference, they are around 6 feet long, 4 feet high, and 2.5 feet wide.

 You can expect compact, mid-size, and full-size cars to fall within specific average dimensions, between 14 feet and 17 feet.
 The width ranges between 5.5 feet and 6.5 feet.
-The height won’t be a problem, and they can stand as tall as 6 foot 2 inches.
+The height won’t be a problem.
+They can stand as tall as 6 foot 2 inches.

 Trucks are obviously bigger than cars.